Apprentice Guide: How to Prepare for EPA

 Assessors appreciate that EPA can be stressful – if your mind goes blank, ask if you can move the discussion on and come back to that question.

 Have you done a mock assessment?
 This means a practice run of your assessment, carried out in the same conditions to help you prepare and know what to expect.
-Some EPAOs offer mock assessments, such as our mock professional discussion for HR apprentices.
 Training providers are often happy to carry out mock EPA – speak to your coach or tutor to arrange this.

 For speaking assessments such as interviews and presentations, it may help you to record your mock assessment so that you can watch it back and identify where you can improve.